panoply/esthetic/docs/src/docs/usage/rules.md

 # Rules

-The `rules` method within Æsthetic can be used to perform immutable merges to formatting options and define customized rules for code beautification and parsing.
-Once applied, these formatting options are persisted, ensuring that the defined rules are consistently used for all subsequent beautification processes, until changed or session ends.
+The `rules` method within Æsthetic can be used to perform immutable merges to formatting options and define customized rules for code beautification or parsing.
+Once applied, these formatting options are persisted, ensuring that the defined rules are consistently used for all subsequent beautification processes, until changed or the execution session ends.

 > You can enable/disable rule persistence behavior using the [settings](/usage/settings/) method.
 When **disabled** Æsthetic will use defaults for each beautification execution.

-By utilizing the rules method, you can preset the configuration logic, which will be automatically employed every time a beautification or parsing operation is invoked.
-This enables seamless and consistent code formatting across multiple calls.
-In essence, the rules method empowers developers to tailor the behavior of Æsthetic according to their specific project requirements and coding preferences.
+Utilizing the `rules` method will preset the configuration logic, allowing seamless and consistent code formatting across multiple calls.

 #### Basic Usage